 Thanks to a special grant from the Department of Energy’s Office of Science’s Workforce Development for Teachers and Scientists department, WD&E sponsored former intern Claudia Bird’s travel to the annual American Indian Science and Engineering Society (AISES) conference.
 As a Community College Intern (CCI) from Berkeley City College, Bird joined Berkeley Lab’s ATLAS High Luminosity Upgrade LHC Upgrade project.

-The 2022 Berkeley Lab Research SLAM was held on Thursday, September 22nd, at Berkeley Lab’s Cafeteria Patio.
-The culminating live event was co-hosted by Sinead Griffin, Staff Scientist at the Material Sciences Division, and Bashir Mohammed, Computational Systems Engineer in the Scientific Data Division.
+The 2023 Berkeley Lab Research SLAM was held on Thursday, September 21st, at Berkeley Lab’s Building 50 Auditorium.
+Two SLAM alumni co-hosted the culminating live event, Revathi Jambunathan, Research Scientist at the Applied Math & Computational Research Division, and Bashir Mohammed, Senior Staff AI Architect at Intel and SIAM Policy Fellow.
 Twelve finalists took the stage to communicate their science in a clear and concise three minutes to impress the panel of esteemed judges.